techquest/isw-payment-sdk-ios/README.md

 let yourClientId = "IKIA14BAEA0842CE16CA7F9FED619D3ED62A54239276"
 let yourClientSecret = "Z3HnVfCEadBLZ8SYuFvIQG52E472V3BQLh4XDKmgM2A="
-let theCustomerId = "" // This should be a value that identifies your customer uniquely e.g email or phone number etc let theRequestorId = "" // This should be the value of your requestorId
+let theCustomerId = "" // This should be a value that identifies your customer uniquely e.g email or phone number etc let yourRequestorId = "" // This should be the value of your requestorId

 let validateCard = ValidateCard(clientId: yourClientId, clientSecret: yourClientSecret,
-                       customerId: theCustomerId, requestorId: theRequestorId) let vc = validateCard.start({(validateCardResponse: ValidateCardResponse?, error: Error?) in guard error == nil else {
+                       customerId: theCustomerId, requestorId: yourRequestorId) let vc = validateCard.start({(validateCardResponse: ValidateCardResponse?, error: Error?) in guard error == nil else {
         //let errMsg = (error?.localizedDescription)!